 Cats and kittens can be adopted out from your home when they are 8 weeks of age and have been spayed or neutered.
+We offer Pre-Adoptions and a Foster-to-Adopt program for unaltered animals.

 If your animal is injured or needs extra care, you can still begin marketing your animal to find it a forever family.
 Provided that the adoptive family is capable of providing continuing care, and the foster family and SAPA! believe that the animal will be a good fit for the family, you may proceed with the adoption and decide when would be a good time for the adoptive family to take possession of the animal.